 The prayers and readings in the Mass and in the Divine Office take up the season’s refrain of holy mourning too, as part of preparing our minds and hearts for the remembrance of Lent and of the Passion to come.

 “Circumdederunt Me" is the incipit (the beginning) of the Introit for Septuagesima Sunday and is a fitting introduction to this season of holy mourning.

 “The sorrows of death surrounded me, the sorrows of hell encompassed me; and in my affliction I called upon the Lord, and He heard my voice from His holy temple. — (Ps.17.
 2, 3).
 I will love Thee, O Lord, my strength: the Lord is my firmament, my refuge, and my deliverer. “

-On the day before Septuagesima Sunday, various ceremonies are practiced in some Catholic churches and homes, to say “goodbye to the Alleluia."
+On the day before Septuagesima Sunday, various ceremonies are practised in some Catholic churches and homes, to say “goodbye to the Alleluia."
 One homeschooling mother blogged about having her children use finger puppets to sing goodbye to the Alleluia.
-In some churches, charming ceremonies are practiced in which a symbolic piece of paper with Alleluia written on it is put into a little coffin and buried, to be resurrected again on Easter Sunday.
+In some churches, charming ceremonies are practised in which a symbolic piece of paper with Alleluia written on it is put into a little coffin and buried, to be resurrected again on Easter Sunday.

 Dom Guéranger also tells us how we are supposed to keep Septuagesima: